marscky/evz/README.md

 **2. How do I remove the credentials stored?**

 If you are logged in, choose `Logout` from the menu.
 This will remove the password stored in your system.

+**3. Why do I not see a scheduled run at 21:00?**

+In fact, automatic evaluation will not be run if you have performed any evaluation through EVZ after noon on the same day.
+You can always choose `Evaluate now` from the menu if you want to manually trigger an evaluation.

 License
 -------